-Program Minimum GPA at Prior Postsecondary Institution Other Requirements All Master's Degrees in Business Administration GPA 2.50 Have a bachelor's degree from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
-Online students must have computer literacy and a valid e-mail address.
+Program Minimum GPA at Prior Postsecondary Other Requirements Institution All Master's Degrees in Business Administration GPA 2.50 Have a bachelor's degree from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
 Master's Degree in Education with major in Educational Leadership GPA 3.00 Have a bachelor's degree from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
-Two letters of recommendation from professors or other professionals.
+One letter of recommendation from professors or other professionals.
 Interview with the Program Director or Academic Dean.
-Online students must have computer literacy and a valid email address.
 Master's Degrees in Education in: Curriculum / Assessment and Effectiveness GPA 2.50 Have a bachelor's degree from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
-Two letters of recommendation from professors or other professionals.
-Interview with the Program Director or Academic Dean.
-Online students must have computer literacy and a valid email address.
 All Master's Degrees in Science in Nursing GPA 2.50 Have a bachelor's degree in Science in Nursing from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
-Have and present evidence of active and permanent License of General Nurse (BSN) in U.S. or P.R.
-The student must maintain the license active during the time of study.
-Interview with the Program Director, Coordinator or Academic Dean.
-Two letters of recommendation from teachers or other professionals.
-Professional resume.

-Program Minimum GPA at Prior Postsecondary Institution Other Requirements 6.
-Must have computer literacy and a valid email address.
-Master's Degree in Information Technology GPA 2.50 Have a bachelor's degree in Information Technology, Computer Sciences or other technology related bachelor's degree from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi- governmental agency from the country of origin.
-If the bachelor's degree is non-technology related, student must have completed at least one (1) course with a minimum grade of B in each of the following three areas at the undergraduate level, prior to being admitted in the master's degree: Operating Systems and Architecture Network Fundamentals Data Base Design Online students must have a computer, computer literacy and a valid email address.
-Master's Degree in Industrial Organizational Psychology GPA 2.50 Have a bachelor's degree from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
-Submit an essay in an assigned topic.
-Interview with the Program Director/Coordinator or Academic Dean.
-Students must have computer literacy and a valid email address.
+Have and present evidence of permanent and active license as a Registered Nurse (RN) issued in the United States (for operations in the United States) or active and permanent License of General Nurse (BSN) issued in Puerto Rico (for operations in Puerto Rico).
+Note: The student must maintain the license active during the time of study.
+Master's Degree in Information Technology GPA 2.50 Have a bachelor's degree in Information Technology, Computer Sciences or other technology related bachelor's degree from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
+If the bachelor's degree is non-technology related, student must have completed at least one (1) course with a minimum grade of B in each of the following three areas at the undergraduate level, prior to being admitted in the master's degree: Operating Systems and Architecture Network Fundamentals Data Base Design Master's Degree in Industrial Organizational Psychology GPA 2.50 Have a bachelor's degree from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
 Students interested in applying for the Puerto Rico Psychologists' licensing examination must enroll in supervised practicum courses that are equivalent to 500 hours in total.
 According to the Regulations of the Puerto Rico Psychologist Board of Examiners, the number of online courses must not exceed 30% of the total program, and such online courses must be mainly theoretical in nature.